Ifugao Houses: keeping ancestral heritage alive

-Ifugao Traditional Houses: A Springboard for Re-energizing Culture, Preserving Landscape, and Support for Household Resiliency
+Ifugao Traditional Houses: A springboard for re-energizing Culture, preserving Landscape, and supporting household resilience

 Where we are

-The Ifugao Rice Terraces (IRT) in the Cordillera Central mountain range in Northern Luzon is one of six UNESCO World Heritage Sites and the only Globally Important Agricultural Heritage Systems (GIAHS) by the FAO in the Philippines.
-In this beautiful agricultural landscape, you can find the Ifugao traditional houses.
-Practices that surround their construction and use are steeped in cultural and spiritual rituals.
-These are central to maintaining the connection between the Ifugao people and their ancestral ethnic heritage, which has been passed on through generations.
+The Ifugao Rice Terraces (IRT), in the Cordillera Central mountain range (Northern Luzon), is one of the six UNESCO World Heritage Sites in the Philippines.
+Within this beautiful agricultural landscape, one can find the Ifugao traditional houses.
+The practices that surround their construction and usage are embedded in cultural and spiritual rituals.
+And these are central to maintaining the connection between the Ifugao people and their ancestral heritage alive.

-By enhancing the community’s appreciation for Ifugao traditional houses – in terms of both functionality and physical features – they hope to revitalize cultural awareness and practices.
-At the same time, they aim to help sustain traditional house-building techniques, practices, and rituals to ensure that an important part of the Ifugao cultural heritage is handed down to younger generations.
-The goal is to strengthen the cultural resilience of the indigenous community that built this unique and valuable landscape.
+By enhancing the community’s appreciation for Ifugao traditional houses – in terms of both functionality and physical features – they hope to revitalize the population’s cultural awareness.
+At the same time, they aim to help sustain traditional house-building techniques, practices and rituals to ensure that this important part of the Ifugao cultural heritage continues to be handed down to younger generations.

-Ultimately, with the support of RURITAGE, heritage-led regeneration strategies and successful solutions can boost the development of a resilient Ifugao household and the long-term sustainability of the Ifugao Rice Terraces.
+Ultimately, their mission to strengthen the cultural resilience of the indigenous community, responsible for building this unique and valuable landscape, counts with the support of RURITAGE’s heritage-led regeneration strategies to boost the development of a resilient Ifugao household and a long-term sustainability plan for the Ifugao Rice Terraces.